hetznercloud/csi-driver/docs/v2.0.0-fix-volume-topology/fix-volume-topology.md

 You need to have `kubectl` and the `hcloud` cli tool installed for this guide.

-To avoid creating any new broken `PersistentVolumes` while you are still fixing old ones, you should ugprade to `v2.0.1` or `v2.1.0` before starting this guide.
+To avoid creating any new broken `PersistentVolumes` while you are still fixing old ones, you should upgrade to `v2.0.1` or `v2.1.0` before starting this guide.
 After all `PersistentVolumes` have been migrated, you should upgrade to `v2.1.0`

 ## Find affected `PersistentVolumes`